marcinduma/ACI-Automation/docs/restAPI.md

 #### 3.1.1 Tenant and VRF

-Code below can be used to create new VRF in existing Tenant.
+Code below can be used to create new Tenant and VRF.

 		https://{{apic}}/api/node/mo/uni.json